psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station.markdown

 * Optics;
 * Many other small but very useful utilities.

-# Clean up your business logic ???
+# Raki na mide ???
 The first thing we will see today is how to clean up application business logic from cross-cutting concerns surrounding the core of the logic.
 For this we will use a class called `Mid`.
 It might slightly remind you aspect-oriented programming.
-The idea is very simple - we extract generic (???) logic from the core logic.
+The idea is very simple - we extract utility logic from the core logic.
 For example, logging or input data validation can be extracted into small separate modules.

 We will start with cleaning up `Departures` service which we have created in the [previous article](https://scala.monster/train-station/).